mcellteam/cellblender_tutorials/ficks_laws.rst

 measuring cylinders on Layer 2 and the small disks on Layer 3.
 For this to work, be sure that you select the proper layer before each of these steps.

+.. note:: There are other mechanisms for dealing with large numbers of objects.
+   For example, the CellBlender addon contains a built-in Object Selector which allows selection by regular expressions.
+This particular tutorial uses Blender's "Layers" feature, but there are other tools that could have been used as well.

 Building Sampling Cylinders
 ---------------------------------------------